 How to Obtain Your Summer Course Approval

 The process of getting summer courses approved is fairly simple, but it does require that you pay attention to details.
 Please read the FAQ’s below, download and read the approval form, and contact Dean Caswell-Klein or Dr. Axcelson if you still have questions.
-If you are planning to take a summer course abroad (including Canada!), all of the materials below need to be submitted to Dean Nancy Kanach in the Office of International Programs (36 University Place), not to the Wilson College Office.
+If you are planning to take a summer course abroad (including Canada!), all of the materials below need to be submitted to the Office of International Programs (Louis A. Simpson International Building), not to the Wilson College Office.

 What's the process?